arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 a simulation object, manages the hardware etc. These details become more important when modeling a network of cells, but can be abstracted away when working with single cell networks.

-The single cell model has 5 main functions:
+The single cell model has 4 main functions:

 1. It holds the **global properties** of the model
 2. It registers **probes** on specific locations on the cell to measure the voltage.
 3. It **runs** the simulation.
-4. It collects **spikes** from spike detectors.
-5. It collects the voltage **traces** from registered probes.
+4. It collects **spikes** from spike detectors and voltage **traces** from registered probes.

 .. _tutorialsinglecellswc-cell: